In this article, we will focus on two basic questions:

 [Note: When we quote Scripture in this article, we use the wording in the New King James (NKJ) version of the Bible, unless indicated otherwise.]

-Although in this passage Jesus Christ commended people who believe in His resurrection despite not having seen Him in His resurrected body, He did not criticize Thomas for doubting.
+Although Jesus Christ, in this scripture passage, commended people who believe in His resurrection despite not having seen Him in His resurrected body, He did not criticize Thomas for doubting.
 Some people may construe this to mean that doubting is not a sin.
-However, other scripture passages indicate that the consequences for certain types ofunbelief will be severe.
+However, other scripture passages indicate that the consequences for certain types of unbelief will be severe.

 So, how can we reconcile that the unbelief of the Apostle Thomas was not condemned, whereas the unbelief of other people was condemned?
 The answer is that the circumstances of Thomas’ unbelief were different from those of people whose unbelief is condemned.

-Thomas’ doubts pertained to what the other members of the 12 Apostles told him about Jesus appearing to them while he (Thomas) was somewhere else.
-There is no reason to believe that what the other Apostles told Thomas was inspired by God; they merely told him what they had seen.
+Thomas’ doubts pertained to what the other remaining Disciples told him about Jesus Christ appearing to them while he (Thomas) was somewhere else.
+There is no reason to believe that what the other Disciples told Thomas was inspired by God; they merely told him what they had seen.
 In contrast, what Jesus said in John 3:18 and what John the Baptist stated in John 3:36 were by their very nature declarations inspired by God, not just reports of what they had observed.

 Certainly, people who are sincerely seeking to separate fact from fiction may have honest doubts with regard to various biblical doctrines.
 Furthermore, doubt can lead to greater faith if a person does not surrender to his doubts and stop seeking to discover truth.